No need to break the bank for winter fun in Toronto. Layer up and let Toronto show you what winter in the city has to offer.

 Where: Throughout the downtown core

-The DesignTO Festival (formally the Toronto Design Offsite Festival) will hit city streets inside and outside again this year from January 19 to 29, 2024.
+The DesignTO Festival (formerly the Toronto Design Offsite Festival) will return to city streets inside and outside from January 24 to February 2, 2025.

 With over 100 exhibits, many of which are free, it's a chance for art lovers to see the design scene in the heart of downtown.